1afa/sabre-zarafa/README.md

 bundle parts of it, and bundling the whole package seems excessive.

-You have to download a SabreDAV release from the 1.8 series yourself and unzip it in the `/lib` directory:
+You have to download a SabreDAV release from the 1.8 series yourself and unzip it in the `/lib` directory.
+As of Sabre-Zarafa 0.21, this must be at least SabreDAV 1.8.6 or higher, because lower versions in the 1.8 branch don't work correctly with the Sabre-VObject 3.x library.

     # cd /var/www/htdocs/sabre-zarafa/lib
-    # unzip /path/to/SabreDAV-1.8.5.zip
+    # unzip /path/to/SabreDAV-1.8.6.zip

 ### Download and install Sabre-VObject 3.x